 You could think of any number of day-to-day activities that require increased stamina, such as playing with your kids, running with your dog, and keeping your house clean.

-Besides, stamina is essential if you’re preparing for a hike or a marathon or simply wanting to feel more empowered.
+Besides, stamina is essential if you’re preparing for a hike or a marathon or simply want to feel more empowered.

 3. Total Body Workout